-It’s Memorial Day Weekend in Rhode Island, which means summer is here, beaches are open and there’s loads of fun to be had across the state.
+Memorial Day Weekend in Rhode Island means summer is here, beaches are open, and there’s loads of fun to be had across the state.
 Here’s a quick round-up of activities you won’t want to miss, including Memorial Day parades honoring the brave men and women who sacrificed their lives in the service of our nation.

-For more of Bristol’s history this weekend, check out the Bombed & Burned Walking Tour, also on Saturday.
-Hosted by Captain Simeon Potter (aka Rei Battcher, Bristol Historical & Preservation Society historian), the tour follows the Bristol waterfront as Captain Potter recounts the bombing of Bristol by the British in 1778.
+For more of Bristol’s history this weekend, check out the Bombed & Burned Walking Tour.
+Hosted by the Bristol Historical & Preservation Society, the tour follows the Bristol waterfront and recounts the bombing of Bristol by the British in 1778.

-There will be fun in the sun on Newport’s gorgeous beaches this weekend and the City by the Sea is a wonderful spot to welcome summer.
-On the other end of Aquidneck Island, there’s going to be some horsing around in Portsmouth this Saturday, as the Newport International Polo Series kicks off the season with the Newport Rotary Club’s Charity Polo Match at the polo grounds of Glen Farm.
+Newport has gorgeous beaches, and the City by the Sea is a wonderful spot to welcome summer.
+On the other end of Aquidneck Island, there’s going to be some horsing around in Portsmouth as the Newport International Polo Series kicks off the season with the Newport Rotary Club’s Charity Polo Match at the polo grounds of Glen Farm.
 Hosted by the Newport Polo Club, proceeds from the classic six chukker dual between home team Newport and a regional rival will support the Rotary Club’s scholarships as well as local and international charitable giving programs.

-The capital city will be celebrating Memorial Day Weekend with a full lighting of WaterFire on Saturday night.
-The award-winning sculpture by Barnaby Evans installed on the three rivers of downtown Providence is a delight for the senses and has drawn more than ten million visitors since its inception.
-If you haven’t experienced this one-of-a-kind event yet, head to Providence as the sun goes down to enjoy the more than eighty sparkling, crackling bonfires, the smell of fragrant wood in the air, and the atmospheric music that plays as you stroll the paths of Waterplace Park.
+The capital city will be celebrating summer and Memorial Day with a full lighting of WaterFire.
+The award-winning sculpture by Barnaby Evans installed on the three rivers of downtown Providence, RI is a delight for the senses and has drawn more than 10 million visitors since its inception.
+If you haven’t experienced this one-of-a-kind event yet, head to Providence as the sun goes down to enjoy the more than 80 sparkling, crackling bonfires, the smell of fragrant wood in the air, and the atmospheric music that plays as you stroll the paths of Waterplace Park.
 And if you’ve been to WaterFire before, consider taking in the event from a new and exciting perspective!
 WaterFire Boat Rides puts you right in the middle of the action as you are guided along the river and amongst the fires of Waterplace Park, Riverwalk and the Providence River.

 Warwick & West Bay

 Gaspee Days are here again!
-The Gaspee Days Arts & Crafts Festival takes place Saturday through Monday this weekend and features three days of outdoor shopping, eating and music at Pawtuxet Park.
+The Gaspee Days Arts & Crafts Festival takes place Saturday through Monday of Memorial Day Weekend and features three days of outdoor shopping, eating and music at Pawtuxet Park.
 This fun, family-friendly event is free and showcases more than 100 artisans, community groups and non-profits selling their creations.
 There’s a food court, a slate of bands performing throughout the weekend as well as games and amusements for the kids.

 Happy Memorial Day from Visit Rhode Island!